West Mifflin, Pennsylvania: Geography

-Surrounding and adjacent neighborhoods

 West Mifflin has ten land borders, including the Pittsburgh neighborhoods of Lincoln Place and Hays as well as Munhall and Whitaker, to the north, Duquesne to the east, Dravosburg to the southeast, Jefferson Hills and Pleasant Hills to the south, Baldwin to the west and also a short border with Clairton to the south.

 Three segments of West Mifflin run along the Monongahela River.
 Adjacent to these areas across the river are Braddock, North Braddock, McKeesport and Glassport.